yuansui123/EverMemOS_custom/docs/dev_docs/api_usage_guide.md

 #### 5. Verify Storage Results

-If using V3 Agentic API, you can query stored memories through the retrieval interface (see [Agentic V3 API Documentation](../api_docs/agentic_v3_api.md) for specific query APIs).
+If using V1 Memory API, you can query stored memories through the retrieval interface (see [Memory API Documentation](../api_docs/memory_api.md) for specific query APIs).

 ### Error Handling